melisrt/BTM-LLM-Project/README.md

 ## Test Case Generation Steps

 1. Run Project Initialization Prompt
-   - Sets up the initial project structure
+   - From Templates, run Project initialization.html
-   - Establishes baseline configuration
+   - This sets up the llm to output things in a basic structure

 2. Generate Test Case Table
    - Add one specification at a time
    - Use Test Case Table prompt